 Ample Time to Build Equity

 Whether you are thinking about buying a primary home to live in or an investment property, buying real estate in your younger adult years gives you ample time to build equity in your real estate investments.
 Each mortgage payment you make will reduce your debt balance.
 In addition, your property value may increase at the same time.
 The combination of these two factors can make your equity skyrocket over time.
-You can use a home loan repayments calculator with an amortization schedule to see how quickly your payments can reduce debt and help you to build equity.
+You can use a home loan repayments calculator with an amortisation schedule to see how quickly your payments can reduce debt and help you to build equity.
 You will notice the use of the first home loan repayments calculator that the rate of equity growth increases over time as the principal balance on the loan decreases.
 Time is definitely working in your favor when it comes to equity accumulation in real estate.

 Leverage Your Investment

 Regardless of whether you decide to live in the home or not, real estate is an investment that can dramatically increase in value over the years.
 This is one of the few types of investments that you can leverage through home loans.
 Consider that you may only make a 10 percent down payment on the property, but the full value of the property may increase in value rather than just 10 percent of it.
 This is a significant financial benefit for you to take advantage of over the years.
 When you start investing in real estate at a young age, you can leverage multiple properties to enjoy more significant financial results from this effect.

 Avoid Throwing Money Away on Rent